ASE-Projekte-WS-2021/ase-ws-21-zusammenleben/README.md

 ## Contributors

 The individual team members did not have fixed areas of responsibility.
 Everybody worked in many areas, yet thematic focuses have emerged over time.
-To learn more about the division of tasks and the schedule follow this link: https://tinyurl.com/y25f6kdn
+To learn more about the division of tasks and the schedule follow this link to our Google Drive Doc: https://tinyurl.com/y25f6kdn